CLinspace/Logit-Regression/README.md

 # Logit-Regression
-Logit Regression for waterlemon database created by ZHOU Zhihua
+Logit Regression for watermelon database 3.0 created by ZHOU Zhihua watermelon database 3.0 is not linear-regression-friendly.
+Doing classification in the original dimension didn't work well.
+Try SVM?